22 Quick and Easy Recipes in 30 Minutes (or less) + 5 Chef Secrets To Make You A Better Cook!

 double chocolate mint cookies

 Chocolate and mint is one of my favorite flavor combinations.
-In fact, when our adorable neighbors come knocking on the door selling Girl Scout cookies, I purposely don’t buy Thin Mints® because I find them impossible to resist.
-Better we should only have cookies I don’t like in the house!
-But if there’s any time to splurge and eat cookies, it’s now, so I present you with these habit-forming double chocolate mint cookies.
-They taste just like Thin Mints® but have the texture of chunky chocolate chip cookies.
+In fact, when our adorable neighbors come knocking with their Girl Scout cookies, I intentionally avoid ordering Thin Mints®—because who needs that kind of temptation?!
+Better to stock the house with cookies I don’t like!
+But if there’s ever a time to throw caution to the wind and indulge, it’s the holidays.
+So, I present to you these totally habit-forming double chocolate mint cookies.
+They taste just like Thin Mints® but have the chunky, satisfying texture of chocolate chip cookies.
+Trust me, you won’t be able to stop at just one!

 Begin by combining the flour, baking soda and salt in a large bowl.